 To speed up the process, you can easily print off and fill in the required application form while at home, and post it off as soon as you arrive in New Zealand.
 You will also need photocopies of two forms of ID – so have this ready too.

 I’ve written a whole blog post on how to get your IRD number – be sure to check it out!

 Step 5: Rewrite your CV

-If you don’t bring your laptop with you, bring a USB stick with a copy of your CV on it so you can visit an Internet café and adapt/ update it and print out more copies.
+If you don’t bring your laptop with you to New Zealand, bring a USB stick with a copy of your CV on it so you can visit an Internet café and adapt/ update it and print out more copies.
 I also emailed a copy of it to myself so I can attach it to emails from my phone.

-This is the part that differs for everyone depending on what sort of work they are looking for, their location, and their previous work experience.
+This is the part that differs for everyone depending on what you decide to do with your Working Holiday.